TOWN HALL MEETING

 • Report any issues to the regional Drinking Water Officer, as required by regulation.
 The Northern Health contact number is via Public Health Protection at 250-565-2150

-When users taste and smell ‘bleachy’ odors, it is understood that there are still reactions with organics in the system.
-Turning down the systems dose, minimize the reaction but does not obtain adequate disinfection or the minimum residual, meaning there is organics in the system still that need to be treated.
+When users taste and smell ‘bleachy’ odors, it means that chlorine is still reacting with potentially harmful organics in the water system.
+Turning down the dose may minimize the odour, but then the chlorine level is not high enough for adequate disinfection.
 Users will experience fluctuations in this taste and smell until the levels are balanced out and adequate treatment is taking place.
-The RDBN may need to periodically flush the system lines as needed and during these events, users might experience a flush of dirty water or air.
-Run the water until this clear.
+The RDBN may need to periodically flush the system lines, and during these events users might experience a flush of dirty water or air.
+When this happens, run the water from your taps until it is clear.

 This is part of our ongoing responsibility to provide clean, safe, and trustworthy drinking water for every household.
 Thank you for your patience and support as we introduce this important step toward protecting our community’s health — now and into the future.